 - 1 - 2 tablespoons meyer lemon juice

-In a mixing bowl, whisk together flour, baking powder, and salt until no lumps remain.
+- In a mixing bowl, whisk together flour, baking soda, and salt until no lumps remain.
 Set aside.

-In the bowl of a stand mixer fitted with a paddle attachment, beat eggs, canola oil, and sugar until combined.
+- In the bowl of a stand mixer fitted with a paddle attachment, beat butter and sugar until light and fluffy.
+Beat in eggs, one at a time.
 Beat in the buttermilk and juice and zest of 1 meyer lemon.
 Add the dry ingredients to the wet and beat until just combined.
 Stir in zucchini.

 - Pour batter into the prepared pan and bake for about 45 minutes or until a toothpick inserted into the center comes out clean.
 Cool in pan for about 10 minutes and then transfer to a wire rack to cool completely before glazing.

 - To make the glaze, whisk together the powdered sugar and meyer lemon juice until no lumps remain.
 Drizzle over cooled bread.